jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 data Parser s a where
     (:*:) :: Parser s (b -> a) -> Parser s b -> Parser s a
     Pure :: a -> Parser s a
-    Case :: a ->
+    Case :: Parser s a -> (s -> Parser s a) -> Parser s a

-toP (Case nil cons) = \fut -> Suspend (toP nil fut) (\s -> fromP (toP (cons s) fut)
+toP (Case nil cons) = \fut -> Suspend (toP nil fut) (\s -> fromP (toP (cons s) fut) -- other cases unchanged

 ~~~~

-We can construct intermediate parsing results by "pushing" a symbol of the input in the expression,
+We can construct intermediate parsing results by feeding a symbol of the input in the expression,
 choosing the corresponding argument of the `Suspend` constructor.
 Similarly, we will take the
 other argument if the end of the input is reached.
+Given an input, we can lazily construct the
+list of all intermediate results using `scanl`.

 ~~~~
 pushOne :: Steps s a -> s -> Steps s a